 That.
 Is.
 It.

 We use non-bio in order to protect the bamboo and cotton fabrics as biological powder contains an enzyme that can be damaging to these fibres.
 We don’t use a conditioner because this affects the absorbency of the nappies.
+Products like the Ecoegg isn’t recommended for cloth nappies as it isn’t quite tough enough on cleaning and faecal particles can get caught in the centre.

 The only part that you may want to tweak will be what wash you do your nappies on.
 Every machine is different and you may need to work out which cycle is your best wash, which brings your nappies up the cleanest and which is most effective for you both in performance and for your routine.